Flight Instructor Rating

 Obtaining a Flight Instructor Rating will enable you to apply for employment at a flying school to teach future pilots to fly.

-An Instructor’s rating improves your abilities and skills and enhances employment opportunities.
+An Instructor’s rating improves your abilities and skills, increasing your employment opportunities.

 Flight Instructor Rating Requirements

-- The only requirement is a valid Commercial Pilot Licence or an Airline Transport Pilot Licence.
+The only requirement is a valid Commercial Pilot Licence (CPL) or an Airline Transport Pilot Licence (ATPL).
 Training can commence whilst you are in the process of completing your CPL.

-The course takes approximately 3 to 4 months.
+The course takes approximately 3 to 4 months to completed.
 This may, however, vary for each individual student.

 - 20 hours of practical flight instructor training (patter) of which 5 hours may be completed on a Simulator